Marabyte/marabyte.com/site/posts/the-curious-canPlaytype.md

 - post

 ---
 One of the great challenges in coding is naming stuff.
-And by stuff, I mean variables, functions, methods, responses, everything that needs a name.
+And by stuff, I mean variables, functions, methods, responses, everything that needs a name - all the stuff.

+Over the years I went from naming my variables something short like 'newImg' to something more descriptive like 'imageAfterTransformation'.
+At least that's what I like to think, that all my functions and variables are descriptive.

 ```javascript
 const audio = document.createElement('audio');